Niantic, Inc.: Ingress

-Niantic's first augmented reality game, Ingress was initially made available on Android by invitation only in November 2012.
-It was then released publicly in October 2013.
+Ingress, Niantic's first augmented reality game, was launched in November 2012 on Android as an invitation-only application.
+It later received a public release in October 2013.
 An iOS version was released in July 2014.

-Initially, Niantic had taken an alternative approach to monetization, veering away from more traditional mobile application development standards such as ad placements and in-app purchases.
-However, following the split with Google in 2015, in-app purchasing was implemented for Ingress.
-John Hanke has noted that Ingress is a "proof of concept", adding that the next step could involve packaging application programming interfaces (APIs) from the Ingress application to entice developers.
-Companies that partnered with Niantic were marketed through the narrative of Ingress rather than direct marketing techniques.
+Early versions of Ingress eschewed practices traditionally seen in mobile app development, such as advertisements and in-app purchases.
+However, Niantic later added in-app purchases to the game after their split from Google in 2015.
+At the time, Niantic founder John Hanke called Ingress a "proof of concept", and mentioned that further updates could allow the packaging of application programming interfaces (APIs) from the Ingress application to entice developers.
+Companies that partnered with Niantic were marketed via the narrative of Ingress, rather than through direct marketing techniques.

 In November 2018, Niantic released a revamped version of the game branded as Ingress Prime.
-The game is completely rewritten within Unity.
-Niantic also retained the older Ingress game as a separate download named Scanner [REDACTED].
-The intention of the older Ingress game was to help aid players with the transition to Prime as feature parity was reached between both games in 2019.
+The game's source code was completely rewritten within the Unity game engine.
+Niantic continued to market the older Ingress game as a separate downloadable application named Scanner [REDACTED].
+The intention of retaining the older Ingress game was to help players transition to Prime; feature parity between both games was reached in 2019.

-In collaboration with Craftar Studio, Ingress: The Animation, a television series based on the game, was produced.
-It began airing in Japan on Fuji TV's +Ultra programming block in October 2018.
-On April 30, 2019, the series premiered globally on Netflix.
+In collaboration with Japanese animation studio Craftar Studios, Ingress: The Animation, a television series based on the game, was aired in Japan on Fuji TV's +Ultra programming block in October 2018.
+The series premiered globally on Netflix on April 30, 2019.